IMPORTANT: We provide legal advice and legal services in the fields of Trust Laws in India. Litigation services in the fields of Trust.

 The concept of a public or charitable trust is thus explained in Snell:

-Public and Private Trusts compared under the trust laws
+Public and Private Trusts compared under the Trust Laws in India

 All kinds of trusts whether pubic or private are subject to more or less the same governing principles.
 Duties and disabilities of trustees are the same.
 There are, however, certain pints of difference between public and private trusts.
 Rules against perpetuity, which are applicable to all private trusts, are considerably modified in reference to public trusts.
 Secondly, where the object of a public trusts becomes obsolete because people are no longer in need of that kind of charity, the objects of the trust may be varied so as so include things which are currently of public utility.
 Thirdly, the enforcement of public trusts is in the hands of public bodies, like the Attorney-General.
 Fourthly, for the encouragement of public welfare and charitable services by private organisations, benefits of tax concessions have been extended to such organizations.
 Lastly, a private trust may fail for uncertainty of object, but a public trust need not be the victim of such uncertainty.
 In such cases the author of the trust is only interested in public service.
 The type of service does not matter much to him.
 He can leave that even at the discretion of trustees.
 So long as charity of one kind or the other can be carried on, the trust can go on.
 The court or other relevant authority can order a scheme of dedication.